Lpadilla2018/employee-tracker/README.md

 # employee-tracker

+## About The Project

+An application that tracks Employee Information.
+You can add, edit or delete any employee information.

+## Built With
+- MongoDB
+- Mongoose library
-Uses MongoDB, Mongoose library, Handlebars for generating HTML templates, and Node.js
+- Handlebars for generating HTML templates
+- Node.js